 Each technique requires paying close attention to your rod and line angle while working through a drift.
 The goal in every spinner fishing technique is to work a spinner as slowly as possible while the blade continues to spin and work the bottom 1/3rd of the water column.

 Twitching jigs for salmon

-There are basically two jig twitching techniques based on the type of water they are appropriate for, that I will go into much more detail on in my soon to be written detailed guide to twitching jigs for salmon.
+There are basically two jig twitching techniques based on the type of water they are appropriate for, which I will go into much more detail on in my soon-to-be-written detailed guide to twitching jigs for salmon.

 - Twitching jigs in slow moving deep water